1jsingh/rl_navigation/README.md

 python -m ipykernel install --user --name drlnd --display-name "nav"
 ```

-5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+5. Before running code in a notebook, change the kernel to match the `nav` environment by using the drop-down `Kernel` menu.

 **Note :** AWS users would have to enable X-server in order to visualise the performance of the agent.